myonaung/Naung-et-al-2021/Scripts/README.txt

 4. fasta.sh seperate each gene into different geographical region based on MalariaGen v5 annotation. (using input from processed_metadata.txt)

+5. vcf to gds conversion which was used in our Haplotypes phasing.
+This is to be run using  R environment.

 This is working well in unix environment, but may require changes depending on OS you are using.